chrbuckley/wheat_clock_senescence/README.md

 # Circadian influence on senescence and nutrition in wheat

-Code and data repository for computational analysis of transcriptomic data
+Code and data repository for computational analysis of wheat senescence circadian transcriptomic data

 Link to article: [Buckley et al., 2024](https://doi.org/10.1101/2024.02.19.580927)